 ABOUT US: GOCO invests a portion of Colorado Lottery proceeds to help preserve and enhance the state's parks, trails, wildlife, rivers, and open spaces.
-Our independent board awards competitive grants to local governments and land trusts and makes investments through Colorado Parks and Wildlife.
-Created by voters in 1992, GOCO has committed more than \$1.3 billion in lottery proceeds to more than 5,300 projects in all 64 counties without any tax dollar support.
-For more information, please visit www.GOCO.org.
+GOCO's independent board awards competitive grants to local governments and land trusts and makes investments through Colorado Parks and Wildlife.
+Created when voters approved a constitutional amendment in 1992, GOCO has since funded more than 5,600 projects in all 64 counties of Colorado without any tax dollar support.
+Visit GOCO.org for more information.